Free Startup Tool

 What is a cap table and what should it include?

-A capitalization table, commonly called a cap table, is the foundational document that records a company's equity ownership structure.
+A capitalization table is the foundational document that records a company's equity ownership structure.
 According to Carta, maintaining an accurate cap table is one of the most critical administrative responsibilities for startup founders.
 The cap table tracks who owns what percentage of the company, the types of securities issued, and how ownership has evolved through funding rounds, option grants, and other equity events.

 For early-stage startups, cap tables typically include founders' common stock, an employee option pool, and any investor securities from seed rounds.
 As companies mature and raise additional capital, cap tables become increasingly complex with multiple preferred share classes, convertible notes, SAFEs, and various warrant structures.
 Understanding your cap table is essential for modeling dilution in future funding rounds and making informed decisions about equity grants.

 Professional investors scrutinize cap tables during due diligence.
 A clean, well-maintained cap table signals operational maturity, while a messy or inaccurate cap table can raise red flags and delay funding rounds.
 According to Y Combinator, cap table issues are among the most common reasons for extended closing timelines in venture financing.
-Founders should understand not just their current ownership but how their stake will change through Series A and beyond.
+Founders should understand not just their current ownership but how their stake will change through Series A and beyond, and how metrics like ARR and MRR growth affect the terms they receive.

 The cap table serves multiple stakeholders: founders use it to understand ownership and plan equity incentives, investors use it to verify their stake and model returns, and employees use it to value their equity compensation.
 Tools like this calculator help visualize ownership, while professional cap table management software like Carta, Pulley, or Captable.io provide legal-grade record-keeping for official purposes.
 For co-founder discussions, use our equity split calculator to determine fair initial allocations.